 London E2 0AG, UK

 E Pellicci is an East End icon; established in 1900, it remains in the same family today, and feels largely unchanged, too.
 Now Grade-II listed, with ornate timber panelling and Art Deco features Pellicci’s is the caff resplendent.
 Maria Pellicci has been matriarch since 1966, and still runs the kitchen today, while her younger generations run the front of house.
-A full English is still £5.50 — quite a feat these days — and the more devoted can level up with classic additions like liver, black pudding, bubble ‘n’ squeak or hand cut chips.
-With a devoted regular clientele, Pellicci’s is a real community institution, and well worth a visit.
+A full English might now be £8.60, not £5.50, but the more devoted can level up with classic additions like liver, black pudding, bubble ‘n’ squeak or hand cut chips.
+With a steadfast regular clientele, Pellicci’s is a real community institution, and well worth a visit.

 The family caff is a magnificent thing, and few can match Maggie’s for sheer hospitality.
 An Irish gaff established by its late matriarch Maggie Khondoker — Lewisham’s very own Peggy Mitchell — now run by her sons Anthony and Oliver, locals are drawn to this beloved institution for ample breakfasts during the day, and home-cooked dinners like slow-cooked lamb shank and roasts in the evening.
 Cups of coffee and tea are replenished within seconds; bubble and squeak is appropriately coarse; and the ever-scarcer option of tinned tomatoes is offered over fresh.
 Maybe don’t order an oat milk latte.